Abst-Anand/All-First-Year-Projects/README.md

      -CSS
      -JS
      -PHP
-     -Mysql
+     -sql

 ##Student Management System(PHP INTERNSHIP)

---SignUp/Login/Edit/Delete, Database included.
+      -SignUp/Login/Edit/Delete, Database included.
---Taking Words as input and storing respective IDs in the Database to make the system user and admin friendly.
+      -Taking Words as input and storing respective IDs in the Database to make the system user and admin friendly.
---Taking an image input from user and storing it in the server.
+      -Taking an image input from user and storing it in the server.
---Database connected.
+      -Database connected.

 **Tech Stack**: